AWS Configuration¶

 Follow these steps to analyze AWS assets with Cartography.

-In a nutshell, Cartography uses the boto3 library to retrieve assets from AWS and respects all settings and credentials passed to boto3.
+In a nutshell, Cartography uses the boto3 library to retrieve assets from AWS and follows boto3’s normal credential resolution behavior.
+For retry behavior, Cartography now constructs its own shared botocore config for AWS clients, so Cartography-specific retry environment variables take precedence over ambient AWS retry env vars.
 If you’ve used boto3 before, then you’re already very familiar with setting up Cartography for AWS.

 Very helpful references¶